JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

   to reach you.
 If your Wi-Fi is up high,
   the signal can travel through less stuff.
+The signal will be stronger when it reaches you if it travesl through less stuff en route.

-### Buy your own Wi-Fi access point!
+### Buy your own equipment!

-This one is a little bit more complicated, but it can potentially save you a ton of money.
+This tip is a little bit more complicated, but it can potentially save you a ton of money.

+Out of convenience,
-Most people rent a modem/router/Wi-Fi combo from their Internet Service Provider (ISP).
+  most people rent a modem/router/Wi-Fi combo from their Internet Service Provider (ISP).
 I certainly used to.
 And in some respects, it simplifies things: one less thing to worry about, one less decision to make.
-But Comcast charges $14 a month for this, $168 a year.
+But Comcast charges $14 a month for rentals -- $168 a year.
 For just a little more money,
   you can buy yourself a better modem/Wi-Fi combo, that you will own for years.

 This saves you money not only on the rental itself;
-  it also makes it easier to maintain a cheaper contract.
+  it also makes it easier to maintain a cheaper contract with the ISP.
-When the "initial rate" of an ISP contract runs out, usually after 12 months, you can simply call and tell them to either reset your rate or cancel your contract.
+When the "initial rate" of an ISP contract expires, usually after 12 months, you can simply call and tell the ISP to either reset your rate or cancel your contract.
-Since you own the modem, there's no hassle, and no equipment to return.
+Since you own the equipment,
+  there's nothing to return and no hassle.
-Then just have your spouse, partner, or room-mate sign up for service again at the same address
+Then, have your spouse, partner, or housemate sign up for service again at the same address
   (or do it for them).
-In the last few years, Comcast twice just gave me the service price I wanted.
+Three times in the last few years,
+  Comcast just gave me (or my in-laws) the service price I asked for.
-Last year, for myself and on behalf of my in-laws,
+Once,
   I had to create a new contract in the "other" spouse's name.
 But there was never an interruption in service.
 By owning my modem, I pay just $25 a month